CZ-NIC/knot-resolver/daemon/bindings/cache.rst

 .. function:: cache.backends()

    :return: map of backends

+   .. note:: For now there is only one backend implementation, even though the APIs are ready for different (synchronous) backends.

    The cache supports runtime-changeable backends, using the optional :rfc:`3986` URI, where the scheme represents backend protocol and the rest of the URI backend-specific configuration.
 By default, it